tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 * It is your responsibility as editors to ensure the acceptance of only high quality, well-written abstracts that will enhance the reputation of our organizations and this journal.
 If you feel unable to do this task, would like additional guidance, or help, please contact the journal editors [https://biss.pensoft.net/contacts/](https://biss.pensoft.net/contacts/)

-last updated 27 April 2018
+last updated 17 May 2018